Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 The Cabinet of Ministers is responsible for implementation of state policy and programs in e-commerce and coordinates the activities of state bodies in this field.
 The Ministry for Development of Information Technologies and Communications is specially authorized by Cabinet of Ministers to oversee e-commerce.

-Online access channels remain underdeveloped, and Internet penetration remains at 22%.
+Online access channels remain underdeveloped.
 While high-speed service is spreading, most users have access only at 3G connection speeds.
-Rural areas may be out of reach of even cellular networks, and are not wired for landline access.
+Rural areas may be out of reach of even cellular networks and are not wired for landline access.
+In January 2021, amendments were made to the Law on Personal Data, obliging foreign companies to store personal data of Uzbekistani citizens in the territory of Uzbekistan.
+The amendments went into effect in April 2021, and communications regulator UzKomNazorat restricted access and issued warnings to international social media firms not in compliance with the law.

 Local eCommerce Business Service Provider Ecosystem

-The most popular online platform is www.glotr.uz, which allows local companies to create websites to sell products and services.
-Individual-to-individual transactions are more popular on www.olx.uz.
+The most popular online platform is https://glotr.uz/ , which allows local companies to create websites to sell products and services.
+Individual-to-individual transactions are more popular on https://www.olx.uz/.
 Several banks offer entrepreneurs and companies payment tools to set up e-commerce services on their websites and applications, which enable their customers to pay for products and services online.
-IT Park Uzbekistan, which was created in July 2019, includes 398 resident companies offering different types of digital services.
+The State postal service company is testing its newly created national online trading platform and plans to turn it into a massive e-marketplace by 2025.
+IT Park Uzbekistan, which was established in July 2019, includes 398 resident companies offering different types of digital services.
 The IT Park administration (email@example.com) can help clients connect to service providers.